BarkMoon/Sticky_Cursor/README.md

 were able to select the moving targets and more correctly than the traditional cursor.
 Also, most of the participants preferred the Sticky Cursor to the traditional cursor.
 We discussed the reasons and potential applications.

-## What is "Sticky Cursor"?
-Sticky Cursor is a technique to facilitate the task of moving target selection, by moving together with the target.

 ## Environment
 Unity v3.25